-We hope that these steps will resolve your issue, but in the event that they do not, you may contact the Real Estate Services Department in writing by downloading our complaint form.
-Click here to print and fill out the SCCHA Complaint Form.
-You may return the form to our offices at 505 Julian Street, San Jose Ca 95110 or submit by email to: email@example.com.
+We hope that these steps will resolve your issue, but in the event that they do not, you may contact Local Programs in writing by downloading our complaint form.
+Click here to fill out and print the SCCHA Property Complaint Form.
+You may return the form to our offices at 505 Julian Street, San Jose Ca 95110 or submit by email to: firstname.lastname@example.org.
 Please note that we will not be able to address issues that have not been previously discussed with the property management.

 Residents are welcome to attend agency Board meetings.
 However, we encourage you follow the process above to resolve your concerns before bringing issues to the SCCHA Board.